 This post may contain affiliate links.
 Please read our disclosure policy.

-We have a lot of great chicken thigh dishes on this blog, including our Crispy Boneless Chicken Thighs, Garlic Teriyaki Chicken Thighs and our Creamy Spinach Artichoke Chicken Thighs, but this one has to be my favourite.
+We have plenty of chicken thigh recipes here on the blog, like our Crispy Boneless Chicken Thighs, Garlic Teriyaki Chicken Thighs, and our Creamy Spinach Artichoke Chicken Thighs — but this one might just be our favourite.

 Ingredients